-All Pacifica students are issued an identification (ID) number and card when their association with Pacifica begins.
-All ID cards will be issued in the student's legal name as listed in Pacifica's enrollment management system.
+All Pacifica students are issued an identification (ID) number when their association with Pacifica begins.
+Any requested ID cards will be issued in the student's legal name as listed in Pacifica's enrollment management system.
 ID cards are issued for either a four or seven year period, depending on the program of study.